-What Does it Take to Be a Geothermal Technician?
+What is a Geothermal Technician?

-Geothermal Technician Definition Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
+Career Description Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
 Monitor and control operating activities at geothermal power generation facilities and perform maintenance and repairs as necessary.
 Install, test, and maintain residential and commercial geothermal heat pumps.

 - Determine the type of geothermal loop system most suitable to a specific property and its heating and cooling needs.